 The context shown in the Principal Debug Window is that of the thread which caused the process to stop.
-You can tell which thread you are stopped in by looking for the "<=" indicator on the Data Window to the right of the thread number.
+You can tell which thread you are stopped in by looking for the "<=" indicator on the Data Window to the right of the thread ID.
+A thread ID is a hexadecimal number representing the thread -- it is assigned by the threads library upon thread creation.

-You can switch to the context of other threads by selecting the Select Frame option from the pop-up menu launched by right-clicking the box to the left of a thread of interest.
+You can switch to the context of other threads by selecting the Select Frame option from the pop-up menu launched by right-clicking the box to the left of the thread ID of a thread of interest.